mahs33/Splunk_Cymon.io/README.md

 #### Description

-A python script that can be used by a Splunk custom command to query the Cymon.io open threat intelligence repository.
+A python script that can be used by a Splunk custom command to query the Cymon.io API.
 If you have any comments or suggestions please raise an issue and I'll get back to you.

 #### Requirements